 Sue Thomson, 47, thought herself fortunate when she was randomly selected to participate in the Hauora Manawa Study.
-She says that at first she was a little anxious and worried that "the tests might identify a particular concern", but she quickly decided that even if something was discovered "that in itself was a positive thing".
+She says that at first she was a little anxious and worried about what the tests might actually find, but she quickly decided that even if something was discovered "that in itself was a positive thing".
 The fact that she has a family history of heart related health issues gave her extra incentive to participate.